VarunShukla07/CineVerse/README.md

-CinVerse provide user interface where users can explore the latest trending and top-rated movies of all time.
+CineVerse provide user interface where users can explore the latest trending and top-rated movies of all time.
 They can view detailed movie information, including ratings, and utilize a search feature to find specific movie details.

 About Page with dark mode feature: